OCB7D2D/ElectricityLamps/README.md

 also need to add our blocks to the progression system.
 You may also just reset those options if you'd like (although I haven't tested this config).

-The following setting allows the block to be crafted once engineering level 2 is reached.
+This setting allows blocks to be crafted once engineering level 3 is reached.

 ```xml:progression.xml
 <configs>